Security

 Terms and Conditions

-Enable this setting to show the latest Terms and Conditions at every sign-in.
-Users must accept before using the platform.
+Enable this setting to show the latest terms and conditions at every sign-in.
+Users must accept them before accessing the Platform.

 When enabled, a success message confirms the change.